Information Technology Tools

 Google provides a free email service for educational institutions which is known as G Suite for Education.
 Google is currently offering schools a hosted solution for their email, calendar, and chat through G Suite to provide an integrated communication and collaboration solution.

 Pepperdine offers several options for creating email distribution lists.
 Learn more about what kind of list is right for you and follow the instructions to create your list.

-Google Apps is a set of Google services tailored specifically for Pepperdine community members.
+G Suite (Google Apps) is a set of Google services tailored specifically for Pepperdine community members.
 Services include Google-powered email, calendars, document sharing, instant messaging, and mobile device services.

 Kronos provides electronic timecards to Pepperdine employees.
 This tool allows users to create, edit, and approve timecards.

 Lynda is an online training library and professional-development software which provides guides and tutorials for over 700 software products.
 All Active Students, Faculty, and staff have full access to the library of content by signing in here.

 Pepperdine offers network drive space to faculty and staff to share critical documents and projects.
 Files stored on this service are backed up on a daily basis and rotated off-site on a weekly basis.